1Git2Clone/serenity-discord-bot/README.md

 # Serenity Discord Bot

+## Features overview

+This is a list of some of the Bots available features.
+For a more comprehensive list you can always check out the code with all the commands or use the `help` command.

+- A help command containing all the bot commands.
+- A bunch of embed interaction commands (like pats, hugs and etc.)
+- A levelling system (managed locally).
+Some people like it, others hate it and say its a MEE6 clone (They kinda have a point there).
+Nevertheless, you can always use the SQLite database for something else if you need to.
+There's also a cooldown implementation and periodic cleaning up of the users which aren't under cooldown (This was a bit tricky to do because of the Mutex locking and my overall skill issue).
+- The levelling system has a nice topranks command which gives a cool-looking embed!
+- A bot uptime command.

 ## Setting up

 **ALL THE RELATIVE PATHS IN THIS DESCRIPTION BASED ON THE ROOT OF THE REPOSITORY!**